-Our hydroelectric projects generate about three billion kilowatt hours of electricity each year, enough to serve about half of our customers’ power needs.
+Our four hydro projects generate about three billion kilowatt hours of clean, renewable hydroelectric energy each year, enough to serve about half of our customers’ power needs.

 Our Hydroelectric Projects